onefoursix/streamsets-old-jobs-cleanup/README.md

 	Job: 'Oracle to Snowflake Bulk Load' Last Run Date: 2024-05-26 10:42:05
 	Job: 'Weather to MongoDB' Last Run Date: 2023-01-12 19:07:00
 	---------------------------------
-	Writing the list of old Job Instances to output file in sorted date order (oldest first)
+	Writing the list of old Job Instances to the output file in sorted date order (oldest first)
 	---------------------------------
 	Done